A Canonical Semi-Deterministic Transducer

 \begin{proof} The proof follows immediately from Proposition \ref{mergeProp}, part \ref{finiteEquivClasses}.
 Since there are only a finite number of possible futures, there is a finite portion of each that uniquely identifies it.
 Let $n$ be the maximum depth of the paths required to obtain the identifying portion of each future.
 We have obtained the desired $n$. \end{proof}

-We can think of the identifying bounded future of an equivalence class as a sort of signature, an analogue of the famous locking sequence for Gold style learning.
+We can think of the identifying bounded future of an equivalence class as a sort of signature, an analogue of the famous locking sequence for Gold style learning \cite{blum-blum}.

 The maximum SDF and the equivalence relation on its domain depend only on the underlying SDBL.
 Thus, we have defined a machine-independent canonical form.
 As a footnote, we demonstrate here how to produce an SDT from the canonical form which is unique up to isomorphism.
-Let $f$ be an SDBL, let $F_m$ be the maximum SDF for $f$ and let $\equiv$ be the equivalence relation on the domain of $F_m$.
-We define a finite state machine, $G_f$, as follows: \begin{itemize} \item $\states[G_f] = \{ q_{(x)} : x\in T[L] \}$